pskopnik/Git-Deployment-Handler/README.md

 Git Deployment Handler
 =======================

-The Git Deployment Handler is a tool for automatic deployment of git commits from local or remote repositories into directories.
+The Git Deployment Handler is a tool for automatic deployment of git commits from local or remote repositories into (local) directories.

 Some advanced features require a database; SQlite, MongoDb and MySQL are the supported database backends.
 The Git Deployment Handler uses post-receive hooks and cron jobs (services in future) to automatically deploy commits.